 3. At the right time

-It has never been easier to get your message delivered to the right audience, yet the most of the digital advertising campaigns never achieve profitability or even see a break-even…
+It has never been easier to get your message delivered to the right audience.
+But in the end, most of the digital advertising campaigns never achieve profitability or even see a break-even…

 Keep that in mind when applying the 5 stages of market awareness.